 During the autumn months, the stunning feathered blooms of pure white Cyclamen ‘Mirabile Album’ will take your breath away.
 Flowering in sweeping swathes through areas of dappled shade in the garden, these dainty beauties are truly captivating.

-At the base of each crisp white petal is an eye-catching blotch of hot pink.
+At the base of each crisp white petal of the Cyclamen ‘Mirabile Album’ is an eye-catching blotch of hot pink.
 Deep green foliage is heart shaped, with pretty marbled markings of silvery-green on the surface and forms an attractive groundcover carpet for the winter months.

 Plant the corms just below the soil surface, which should be rich in humus and well-drained, in a partly shaded location.